 Brazilian hardwood decks are incredibly strong, and therefore durable.
 During the lifespan of one deck made from high quality Brazilian hardwoods, an average homeowner would have needed four or more pine or composite decks.

-Consider that something such as Ipe decking has a Janka hardness rating six times greater than pine, and three to four times greater than composite-plastic decks, while having the Class A fire rating of concrete.
+Consider that Ipe decking has a Janka hardness rating six times greater than pine, and three to four times greater than composite-plastic decks, while having the Class A fire rating of concrete.

 Tigerwood decking is orange-brown, but will darken and display deeper, reddish hues over time when used outdoors.
 That unique orange tint makes Tigerwood hardwood a one of a kind choice for interior home projects as well.